 Fallen colleagues remembered on Police Remembrance Day

-Police Remembrance Day falls on the 29th of September, the feast day of the Archangel Michael, patron saint of police, and was observed today with a service at the Royal New Zealand Police College and in services around the country.
+Police Remembrance Day falls on September 29, the feast day of the Archangel Michael, patron saint of police, but this year it will be observed on September 27 with a service at the Police College and other locations throughout the country.

-“A growing number of police and others are now wearing the Police Remembrance Pin on Remembrance Day, and in the days leading up to it, as a sign of respect for those who have lost their lives.
-It is humbling for police to see the widespread support from their colleagues and other New Zealanders for the sacrifices police officers have made for their safety,” Mr O’Connor said.
+“The growing number of police and others who wear the pin on Remembrance Day and in the days leading up to it, is a sign of respect for those who have lost their lives,” Mr Cahill said.